Persistence of stationary motion under explicit symmetry breaking perturbation: Introduction

 A standard definition says that a relative equilibrium $(m,\xi)$ of $h$ is non-degenerate if the Hessian of $h^{\xi}$ at $m$ is a non-singular quadratic form when restricted to some symplectic subspace $\NG_1\subset T_mM$, called the symplectic slice at $m$.
 If the perturbations $h_{\lambda}$ are invariant with respect to the full symmetry group $G$, this notion of non-degeneracy is enough to guarantee the persistence of a relative equilibrium.
-This is no longer the case if $h_{\lambda}$ has a smaller symmetry group than the one of $h$ and we require a stronger non-degeneracy condition on the relative equilibrium (cf. Definition \ref{alpha-nondegeneracy}).
-In\cit{Grabsi, Montaldi and Ortega}~\cite{Grasbi} a step in that direction is taken, when the symmetry group is a torus that breaks into a subtorus.
+This is no longer the case if $h_{\lambda}$ has a smaller symmetry group than does $h$ and we require a stronger non-degeneracy condition on the relative equilibrium (Definition \ref{alpha-nondegeneracy}).
+In \cite{Grabsi} a step in that direction is taken, when the symmetry group is a torus that breaks into a subtorus.
 In addition, the group actions in consideration are assumed to be free.
 We extend their result to non-free actions and non-abelian symmetry groups.
 A necessary condition for a relative equilibrium of $h$ to persist under an $H$-perturbation is that the velocity $\xi$ belongs to $\mathfrak{h}$, the Lie algebra of $H$.
-If the non-degeneracy condition on $(m,\xi)\in M\times\mathfrak{h}$ holds, and modulo some technicalities, the least number of $H_{\mu}$-orbits of relative equilibria with velocity close to $\xi$, which persist under a small $H$-perturbation in some neighbourhood of $G_{\mu}\cdot m$ in $\J_H^{-1}(\alpha)$, is the positive integer
+If the non-degeneracy condition on $(m,\xi)\in M\times\mathfrak{h}$ holds, and modulo some technicalities, the least number of $H_{\mu}$-orbits of relative equilibria with velocity close to $\xi$, which persist under a small $H$-perturbation in some neighbourhood of $G_{\mu}\cdot m$ in $\J_H^{-1}(\alpha)$, is the positive integer $\cat_{H_{\mu}}\left(G_{\mu}/G_m\right).$ This is the content of Theorem \ref{persistence of RE} and Corollary \ref{persistence of RE cor}.
+We illustrate this result for the spherical pendulum on $S^3$, as a perturbation of the geodesic flow; an example of symmetry breaking from $SO(4)$ to $SO(3)$.

-This is the content of Theorem \ref{persistance of RE} and Corollary \ref{persistence of RE cor}.
-As an example, we show that the Hamiltonian of the spherical pendulum can be thought as an $S^1$-perturbation of the $SO(3)$-invariant Hamiltonian $h$ on $T^*S^2$ governing the co-geodesic motions on the sphere.
-The relative equilibria of $h$ project to the great circles on $S^2$.
-Only one of those circles persists in the good neighbourhood under this $S^1$-perturbation, provided the gravity encoded in the parameter is sufficiently small.

-\paragraph{Acknowledgments.} We would like to thank Luis Garc\'ia-Naranjo for suggesting to us the example of the $2$D-rigid body submerged in a fluid.
-This work forms a part of the first author's Ph.D. thesis \cite{moi}.
+\paragraph{Acknowledgments.} We would like to thank Luis Garc\'ia-Naranjo for suggesting the example of the $2$D-rigid body submerged in a fluid, also the editor and referees for suggestions improving the exposition.
+This work forms part of the first author's Ph.D.\ thesis \cite{moi} from the University of Manchester.
+It was partially funded by the project ``symplectic techniques in differential geometry'' within the Excellence of Science program of the F.R.S.-FNRS and FWO.